 Bottom distortion usually occurs on prints with a flat bottom surface.
-The reason for this is that the first few printed layers cannot withstand the pulling force when being released from the FEP or PFA (nFEP) film.
-Even though the 3D print has successfully attached itself to the supports, the parts in between the supports are distorted.
+The primary reason for this is that the first few printed layers cannot withstand the pulling force when being released from the FEP or PFA (nFEP) film.

 - Rotate the 3D model on both the X-axis and Y-axis at around 15 degrees.

 - DO NOT set supports in a line (see below photo)

 Check out our official resin profile and make sure you have dialed in the exposure time and lift height correctly.
 Light-off delay time is essential in resin 3D printing.
 With the correct settings, each layer will be printed in a much more stable manner, resulting in better quality 3D prints.
 Please refer to this article to learn more about light-off delay.